 We were interested in figuring out whether RNA-seq could be used to identify functional interactions within a genetic pathway.
 Although there is no a priori reason why global gene expression should reflect functional interactions, the strength of the unweighted correlations between genes in the hypoxia pathway made us wonder how much information can be extracted from this dataset.

 We investigated the possibility that transcriptomic signals might contain relevant information about the degrees of separation by weighting the robust bayesian regression of each pairwise analysis by NOverlap/Ndetected.
 We then plotted the weighted correlation of each gene pair, ordered by increasing functional distance (see Fig. [fig:decorrelation]).
 In every case, we see that the weighted correlation decreases monotonically due mainly, but not exclusively, to decreasing NOverlap.
 We believe that this result is not due to random noise or insufficiently deep sequencing.
 Instead, we propose a framework in which every gene is regulated by multiple different molecular species.
 Even in unbranched pathways, this would induce progressive decorrelation between genes.

+Identification of a new pathway controlled by egl-9 and vhl-1

+nog-1.
+Quick verification of nog-1.

 Identification of novel targets and biological processes in the hypoxia response